-Derivative transactions include many different instruments, such as forwards, futures and options.
+Derivative transactions include many different instruments, such as futures and options.
 Derivatives are considered to be part of the investment process and the use of derivatives is an essential part of the Trust portfolio management.
 Derivatives are not managed in isolation.
 Consequently, the use of derivatives is multifaceted and includes:

-- hedging to protect an asset or liability of the Trust against a fluctuation in market values or to reduce volatility - · a substitution for trading of physical securities - adjusting asset exposures within the parameters set in the investment strategy, and adjusting the duration of fixed interest portfolios or the weighted average maturity of cash portfolios.
+- · hedging to protect assets or liabilities of the Trust against a fluctuation in market values or to reduce volatility - · a substitution for trading of physical securities - adjusting asset exposures within the parameters set in the investment strategy.